Patricia Krenwinkel

-Following the 2009 death of fellow Manson cult member Susan Atkins, Krenwinkel is now the longest-incarcerated female inmate in the California penal system.
+Following the 2009 death of fellow Manson cult member Susan Atkins, and the release of Leslie Van Houten in 2023, Krenwinkel is now the longest-incarcerated female inmate in the California penal system.
+She was recommended to be released on parole in 2025 but the recommendation was reversed by Governor Gavin Newsom.

 Early life

-Patricia Krenwinkel was born on December 3, 1947 in Los Angeles, California, to an insurance-salesman father and a homemaker mother.
+Patricia Krenwinkel was born on December 3, 1947, in Los Angeles, California, to an insurance-salesman father and a homemaker mother.
 She attended University High School and then Westchester High School, both in the Los Angeles area.
 Patricia was often bullied at school by other students, suffered from low self-esteem, and was frequently teased for being overweight and for an excessive growth of body hair caused by an endocrine condition.

 After her parents divorced, seventeen-year-old Krenwinkel remained in Los Angeles with her father until she graduated from Westchester High School.
 For a time, she taught catechism (Roman Catholic religious instruction) and considered becoming a nun.
 She decided to attend the Jesuit college Spring Hill College in Mobile, Alabama.
-Within one semester, however, she dropped out and moved back to California.
+Within one semester, she dropped out and moved back to California.
 Moving into her half-sister's apartment in Manhattan Beach, she found an office job as a processing clerk.